-Moreover, in view of the fact that under the new capital adequacy framework, known as Basel II, operational risk will be assessed as a regulatory factor in capital adequacy, we are tackling the task of designing an operational risk quantification system, and a sophisticated management system for the entire Group.
+Moreover, in view of the fact that operational risk is assessed as a regulatory factor under the Basel II capital adequacy framework, we have implemented an operational risk quantification system, and a sophisticated management system for the entire Group.

+On the basis of SMFG's Groupwide basic policies for risk management, SMBC Board of Directors authorizes important matters relating to management of operation risk, such as basic policies, which are decided by the Management Committee.

-At SMBC, on the basis of SMFG's Groupwide basic policies for risk management, the Operational Risk Management Department set up in the General Affairs Department is responsible for centrally supervising overall operational risk management, jointly with the departments specifically responsible for controlling processing risk and systems risk.
+Further, the Operational Risk Management Department, set up within the bank's General Affairs Department, is responsible for centrally supervising overall operational risk management.
+It works together with the Corporate Risk Management Department, which is responsible for the quantification of operational risk, and with the departments specifically responsible for controlling processing risk and systems risk.
+The independent Internal Audit Unit periodically performs comprehensive internal audits to verify that the operational risk management system is functioning properly.